The Tourism Investment Monitor details investment in 3 key tourism segments.

-The report also groups investments by project phase and shows a strong near-term and long-term future pipeline.
-The 2023-24 pipeline includes:
+The report also groups investments by project phase and shows a strong future pipeline.
+The 2024-25 pipeline includes:

-In 2023-24, New South Wales had the most projects and expenditure of any state, Queensland had the 2nd largest number of projects and Victoria the 2nd largest spend.
+In 2024-25, New South Wales had the highest number of projects while Victoria was the top state by total project value.
 The state breakdown of the investment pipeline includes:

 The tourism investment monitor reports on mixed-use developments separately, because the exact contribution to the visitor economy is difficult to determine.
 Mixed-use developments included in this report typically contain food and beverage, retail services and/or hotel or short-stay rental properties that contribute significant value to the visitor economy.